-After an initial meeting or phone call during which we’ll discuss your project, your goals for your manuscript, and any deadlines or time constraints you may have, the best way for us to stay in touch is through e-mail.
-When a conversation is called for, we’ll set up a time to talk by phone or Skype.
+After our initial video call, the best way for us to stay in touch is through email, but whenever a conversation is called for, we’ll set up a time to talk by phone or video call.

 Do you work with people developing a personal statement for graduate schools and professional programs, like aspiring medical and law school students?

 Do you work with non-native English speakers?

 Definitely.
 About 15% of my students live in countries other than the US, and for many of these, English is a second or third language.

 Besides your love of language, what other experience do you bring to the process?

 Project management, stress management, time management, how to consume a large but unspecified four-hooved animal, not by running toward it full-speed with your mouth open, but by carefully carving it into manageable, bite-sized pieces.

 Once I began working via video with students on the East Coast and then overseas, I found it surprisingly easy to connect (really connect) with clients this way.
 I also discovered that students feel more relaxed talking with me from the comfort of their bedrooms, which is a definite plus.
 And finally, it costs the client less when the rituals of meeting and the offering of tea in my office, etc., can be somewhat truncated.